 - Milium—these small, white cysts can appear just under the upper layer of skin.
 They are harmless, but can be removed for cosmetic reasons

-If you are concerned about moles or other lesions, we encourage you to contact Dr. McGinness and schedule your consultation today.
+If you are seeking professional evaluation or treatment for a skin lesion, we encourage you to contact us and schedule your consultation today.